Mobile pre-school contract guidelines

 - participation in the preschool census

 A mobile preschool may ‘opt out' of a contract after it has been entered into.
-The mobile can only ‘opt out' once and cannot re-elect to enter into a contract until after 31 December 2019.
+The mobile can only ‘opt out' once and cannot re-elect to enter into a contract until after the term of the contract.

 Preschools for Sustainable Communities funding is provided to eligible rural and remote services.
 The mobile contract will include Preschools for Sustainable Communities funding up to $70,000 if applicable, and will be fixed for the duration of the contract.
 More information is provided in the Preschools for Sustainable Communities guidelines.

 Mobile preschool services are also able to access a range of other initiatives that are available to community based preschools.
-This includes increased base funding rates, new 600 hour attendance bonus payments, expanded outreach grants and a new capital works grants program.
+This includes:

 If eligible for any of these programs, mobile preschools will receive funding under these programs in addition to the mobile contract funding.
-The Department will provide more information about these initiatives from 2016.
+The department will provide more information about these initiatives progressively.

 Mobile preschool services have already accepted the Early Childhood Education Grants Program General Terms and Conditions 2015/2016 and the Early Childhood Education Grants Program Overview as required under the Preschool Funding Model.
 The mobile contract consists of the following: